 The other way to connect to the Bell Rock Pathway is little up the 179 Highway towards Sedona at the Little Horse Trailhead; I was able to hike quite far and could of kept going, but decided to turn around.
 Furthermore, the other parking lot is south of the Bell Rock Butte near Oak Creek Village.
 Limited ADA accessible parking is available and are usually located near the trailhead and/or the vaulted toilet, which is accessible.

-The descending ramp at the V-B-V trailhead is a little sandy, which is harder to navigate with a manual wheelchair than one with power, but is certainly doable, and then the trail is much firmer and basically level.
+The descending ramp at the V Bar V trailhead is a little sandy, which is harder to navigate with a manual wheelchair than one with power, but is certainly doable, and then the trail is much firmer and basically level.
 The trail is a little less than a mile-long, passes through a meadow and trees, accessible vaulted toilet, and ends at a gated, large rock wall covered in petroglyphs from ancient Hopi.
 Other petroglyphs in the Sedona area are not accessible.
-The petroglyphs seen at V-B-V are special because a section is astrologically synced and used to guide the Hopi through important phases of life; a fact that the ranger/docent lectures repeatedly while the gated area is open; much of everything else, I heard, was only speculation admitted by the ranger/docent.
+The petroglyphs seen at V Bar V are special because a section is astrologically synced and used to guide the Hopi through important phases of life; a fact that the ranger/docent lectures repeatedly while the gated area is open; much of everything else, I heard, was only speculation admitted by the ranger/docent.

-* Red Rock State Park requires an entrance fee to access the area around the Miller Visitor Center, where there’s accessible facilities and picnicking.
-A barrier-free trail leads from the visitor center, through a meadow and across a creek with views of the surrounding red rocks.
+Red Rock State Park requires an entrance fee to access the area around the Miller Visitor Center, where there’s accessible facilities and picnicking.
+The Kisva Trail is a barrier-free trail that leads from the visitor center, through a meadow and across a creek with views of the surrounding red rocks.
 The beginning of the trail is paved, but becomes packed dirt and rocks after diverging to the right towards the creek.
 Follow the wheelchair sign marker for the pathway with the least incline.
 Some hikers may be able to continue the once over the bridge as there are trails going off in all directions.
-The Kisva Trail runs along the creek and is the most level.

-* Amitabha Stupa and Buddha Statue at Peace Park (West Sedona): For the closest access, call the docent to setup (usually at least 24-hours in advance).
+The Amitabha Stupa and Buddha Statue at Peace Park is located in West Sedona.
+For the closest access, call the docent to setup (usually at least 24-hours in advance).
 Surrounded by colored flags and ringing bells, this statue is considered to be the body of the Buddha, and thus sacred.
 Even getting to the closest spot, one must be able to get out of the vehicle on a dirt hill and get down a moderately rocky hill to the stupa.
 There’s an asphalt pathway around the stupa, but no official accessibility.

 Airport Mesa is a very popular lookout spot right on Airport Road off Highway 89A.
 This area is particularly beautiful at sunset.
 Here also another vortex, but not accessible by wheelchair.
 More off the tourist path is the Dry Creek Vista.
 Further along Highway 89, on the edge of town at the Cockscomb Trailhead, is an overlook of a valley in the Coconino National Forest.